darnrain/Lemon-Drop-Hi-Res-audio-source-code/README.md

 Welcome to the worlds best & first 24/32bit QuadDAC in True Stereo!<br>
 Headphone/Bluetooth 16bit is set at: 256bit, 705.6kHz with 24576 channels and upsampled 16X from 16bit, 44.1Khz<br>
 Headphone/Bluetooth 24bit is set at: 384bit, 705.6kHz with 24576 channels and upsampled 16X from 16bit, 44.1kHz<br>
+Internal Speaker 16bit is set at: 64bit, 176.4 with 4 channels and upsampled 4X from 16bit, 44.1kHz<br>
 Internal Speaker 24bit is set at: 96bit, 176.4 with 6144 channels and upsampled 4X from 16bit, 44.1kHz<br>

 16bit Headphones/Bluetooth<br>